reece-mukalazi-IT/Automated-Cluster-Management-Engine/README.md

 How will the Kubernetes API server Store CRD changes ?

-When creating cutome resources such as _App Enviroment_, the API server will push it through a well defined pipeline the etcd:
+When creating cutome resources such as 'App Enviroment', the API server will push it through a well defined pipeline the etcd:

 The first step will be the Admission chain: